bindi-nagda/megatron/README.md

 MEGATRON is a meta-learning framework for multimodal medical imaging data processing and model training.
 This repository provides tools to download and process data from open-source GREI repositories, and train meta-models on these datasets for few-shot object detection, with support for extensible custom datasets and SLURM-based job submission for GPU clusters.

+For additional information, please read the accompanying paper at
+<a href="https://earlybyrdteam.github.io/megatron-site/" target="_blank" rel="noopener noreferrer">this link</a>.

 ---

 ## System Requirements